Also known as:Fecal Calprotectin; Stool Calprotectin

 Another article, Follow That Sample, provides a glimpse at the collection and processing of a blood sample and throat culture.

 Is any test preparation needed to ensure the quality of the sample?

 No test preparation is needed.

 - Can a blood test be substituted for a stool calprotectin test?

 - What can I do to decrease my calprotectin?

 Calprotectin is a reflection of gastrointestinal inflammation and is not affected by lifestyle changes.
 If it is due to an infection, then it will most likely return to normal when the infection resolves.
 If it is due to inflammatory bowel disease, then it will rise and fall with disease activity.
 In the rare case that an elevated calprotectin is caused by non-steroidal anti-inflammatory drug (NSAID) therapy, then it is likely to return to normal when the medication is discontinued.

-No. This test is somewhat specialized and is not offered by all laboratories.
-The sample will likely be sent to a reference laboratory for testing and it many take several days before results are available.
+That depends on the laboratory performing the test.
+This test is somewhat specialized and is not offered by all laboratories.
+Your sample will likely be sent to a reference laboratory for testing and it may take several days before results are available.

 © 2017 American Association for Clinical Chemistry, republished from Lab Tests Online.*

 Descriptions of clinical laboratory tests were originally prepared for use on Lab Tests Online, an award-winning patient education website on clinical laboratory testing.
 Lab Tests Online is produced by the American Association for Clinical Chemistry (AACC), a global scientific and medical professional organization dedicated to clinical laboratory science and its application to healthcare.
 The Lab Tests Online website is developed in collaboration with other laboratory professional societies and is funded in part through corporate sponsorships.